c3d/xl/README.md

 Consider a sensor named `sensor.corp.net` running ELIoT and featuring a temperature measurement through a `temperature` function.

-ELIoT lets you evaluate programss on this sensor remotely to do all kind of interesting temperature measurements.
+ELIoT lets you evaluate programs on this sensor remotely to do all kinds of interesting temperature measurements.
 By deferring computations to the sensor, we minimize network traffic and energy consumption.
 Examples similar to the ones below can be found in the [demo directory](https://github.com/c3d/eliot/tree/master/demo).